|Tour start → end dates||Enquire|

 Includes: Entrance fees to Tsitsikamma National Park

 Overnight: Lagoona Inn – twin rooms with en-suite bathroom.
 Swimming pool, lounge & telephone & restaurant.
-Free WiFi in reception
+Free WiFi in reception or similar

 Distance/time: 300kms, ± 4½ hours excluding stops for sightseeing

-Optional Activities Whale watching & treetop canopy tour
+Optional Activities: Whale watching & treetop canopy tour

 Meals: Breakfast x2, Lunch x1, Dinner at own expense